Transport and removal of a passive tracer in porous media employing surface washing: Discussion and Conclusions

-Overall, our findings enhance the understanding of mass transfer in porous materials and provide practical guidance for improving surface-washing strategies in industrial and environmental contexts.The combination of high-resolution diagnostics and controlled experiments allowed us to isolate the fundamental transport mechanisms governing tracer removal, providing clarity on processes that are often difficult to access experimentally.
-Importantly, this study establishes a quantitative foundation that can inform the studies of more complex scenarios of porous media surface washing, involving partial miscibility, wettability effects, non-uniform initial conditions, or reactive processes, thereby supporting the development of more effective strategies for cleaning and decontaminating real-world porous materials.
+Our findings enhance the understanding of mass transfer in porous materials under the influence of an external flow and provide guidance for improving surface-washing strategies in industrial and environmental cleaning and remediation contexts.
+The combination of high-resolution diagnostics and controlled experiments allowed us to isolate the fundamental transport mechanisms limiting tracer removal.
+This approach provides clarity on processes that are often difficult to access experimentally and tackles some of the technical and scientific challenges highlighted in \cite{Landel2021,Wilson2022}.
+Importantly, it establishes a quantitative foundation that can inform the studies of more complex scenarios of porous media surface washing, involving initially unsaturated porous media, partial miscibility, wettability effects, non-uniform initial conditions, or reactive processes, thereby supporting the development of more effective strategies for cleaning and decontaminating real-world porous materials.